A generalized model of flocking with steering: Numerical Examples

 \section{Numerical Examples}

 In this section, we present some numerical simulations to illustrate our theoretical analysis.
 We consider the collection of $N = 7$ agents in two dimensions.
-We shall choose the initial positions and initial velocities randomly inside square regions $[0,8] \times [0,8]$ in position and $[0,3] \times [0,3]$ in velocity spaces respectively.
+We shall choose the initial positions and initial velocities randomly (i.i.d.\ uniformly distributed) inside square regions $[0,8] \times [0,8]$ in position and $[0,3] \times [0,3]$ in velocity spaces respectively.